 This is also important for hitting consistent yardages with each of your clubs such as your irons.

 When choosing which wedges to include in your golf bag you have a range of options ranging from a pitching wedge, gap wedge (approach wedge), sand wedge or lob wedge.

-When selecting which ones to prioritize (if you aren’t carrying all four) you’ll want to make sure that you have a good balance of different clubs.
+When selecting which ones to prioritize (if you aren’t carrying all four) you’ll want to make sure that you have a good balance of different clubs and that you know which golf club to use when.
 This will mean choosing an even spread of wedges with different lofts in your bag as this will give you plenty of variety to choose from.